lambda2/moon_raker/README.rst

 Let's say you have an application without REST API documentation.
 However you have a set of tests that are run against this API.
 A lot of information is already included in these tests, it just needs to be extracted somehow.
-Luckily, Apipie provides such a feature.
+Luckily, MoonRaker provides such a feature.

-When running the tests, set the ``APIPIE_RECORD=params`` environment variable or call ``Apipie.record('params')`` from specs starter.
+When running the tests, set the ``APIPIE_RECORD=params`` environment variable or call ``MoonRaker.record('params')`` from specs starter.
 You can either use it with functional tests:

 .. code::